LedgerInvesting/bayesblend/docs/user-guide/simulation.md

 [Keller & Kamary, 2017](https://arxiv.org/abs/1711.10016)).
-Notice that the mixture modelling/BMA approach allocates posterior weight to models only within the space of candidate models, as is the process of Bayesian updating.
+Notice that the mixture modelling/BMA approach allocates posterior weight to models only within the space of candidate models.
 This makes most sense when the true model can be conceived as one of the candidate models, a problem that is referred to as $\mathcal{M}$-closed.